 Accounts that have contributions/withdrawals of greater than 10% of their market value (at the time of the cash flow) shall be excluded from Composite membership.
-Accounts that are not actively managed according to the intended strategy are excluded at the end of the last full day in which they last met the inclusion criteria.
+Accounts that are not actively managed according to the intended strategy are excluded at the end of the last full day in which they last meet the inclusion criteria.
 Accounts are reinstated into the Composite on the first day after the account again meets our inclusion criteria.
 Prior to April 1, 2009, our inclusion and exclusion criteria were applied on a monthly basis, rather than daily.
 Additional information regarding the treatment of significant cash flows is available upon request.
-Also available upon request are policies for valuing portfolios, calculating performance, and preparing compliant presentations.
+Also available upon request are policies for valuing investments, calculating performance, and preparing GIPS Reports.

 For benchmark purposes, the Composite is compared to the S&P 500° and Russell 1000° Growth indices, however, the Composite may contain securities not represented in either or both indices.
-The HS Management Partners Concentrated Quality Growth Composite was created January 1, 2008.
+The HS Management Partners Concentrated Quality Growth Composite was created January 1, 2008 (the inception date of the Composite was April 1, 2007).
 Prior to January 1, 2008 the accounts in the Composite were non-fee paying individual accounts managed by Harry Segalas in accordance with HS Management Partners' investment policies, becoming HS Management Partners accounts in December 2007.
-Prior to July 1, 2011, the HS Management Partners Concentrated Quality Growth Composite was known as the HS Management Partners Concentrated Growth Composite.

 The Composite Dispersion presented is an asset-weighted standard deviation calculated using gross performance results for accounts included within the Composite for the entire period.
+In addition, gross performance results are used to calculate the 3-year annualized standard deviation.

-HS Management Partners, LLC claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS® standards.
-HS Management Partners, LLC has been independently verified for the period January 1, 2008 through December 31, 2019.
-Verification assesses whether (1) the Firm has complied with all the composite construction requirements of the GIPS® standards on a firm-wide basis and (2) the Firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS® standards.
-The Concentrated Quality Growth Composite has been examined for the period January 1, 2008 through December 31, 2019.
+HS Management Partners, LLC claims compliance with the Global Investment Performance Standards (GIPS) and has prepared and presented this report in compliance with the GIPS standards.
+HS Management Partners, LLC has been independently verified for the period January 1, 2008 through December 31, 2020.
+A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
+Verification provides assurance on whether the Firm's policies and procedures related to composite, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standard and have been implemented on a firm-wide basis.
+The Concentrated Quality Growth Composite has had a performance examination for the periods January 1, 2008 through December 31, 2020.
 The verification and performance examination reports are available upon request.